fweiss/jetta-can/CLUSTER.md

 - PGN 5A0+1A0+DA0, steady for a few seconds at a time, flutters, goes to zero momentarily
 - without DA0, goes to zero after ~5 sec
 - moving 5A0 to 1 sec interval, smaller twiitches, but eventully zero

+## Buttons
+There are two buttons.
+The left one controls mode and the right one select.

+Mode 0
+Select toggles etween odometer and trip odometer
+Mode 1
+Set hours
+Mode 2
+Set minutes
+Mode 3
+Display time 1 and service miles
+Mode 4
+Display time 2 and service miles